OpenUnison/openunison-openshift-saml2/README.md

 ## Projects

-1. Editors - Can edit and deploy into a project, can not manipulate users
+1. Admin - Can edit and deploy into a project, can not change project annotations
-2. Viewers - Can view contents of a project, but can not make changes
+2. View - Can view contents of a project, but can not make changes

 ## Non-OpenShift